gcharot/Zabbix/zjstat/README.md

 From the example above you can see that there is 1 "Elasticsearch" "process running and 0 "blablabla" process.

 ### Zabbix server configuration

+For a quick start-up use the example Zabbix template

 #### Number of process running